mattcorr/mattcorr.github.io/_posts/2017-06-26-automate-creation-biztalk-hosts-handlers.md

 # How does it work?

-This uses an xml configuration file that contains the host, instances and handlers to create.
+This uses an xml configuration file that contains the host, instances and handlers to create in your BizTalk environment.
+There are PowerShell scripts used to load the configuration file and either create or remove the artefacts as needed.

 ## XML Configuration
 See below for a sample: